Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nevada and its opponents have combined for 59.5 points -- this matchup's point total -- only twice this year.
+- Nevada and its opponents have scored at least 59.5 points -- this matchup's over/under -- only two times this year.

 - Hawaii's games have gone over 59.5 points in two opportunities this season.

+- These two squads combine to surrender 55.8 points per game, 3.7 fewer than this contest's over/under.

-- The average total in Wolf Pack games this season is 56.8, 2.7 points fewer than Saturday's total of 59.5 .
+- Wolf Pack games have an average total of 56.8 points this season, 2.7 fewer than Saturday's over/under.

-- In 2021, games involving the Rainbow Warriors have averaged a total of 64.7 points, 5.2 more than the set total in this contest.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.7 points, 5.2 more than the set over/under in this contest.

 Nevada Stats and Trends

-- Nevada's games this year have eclipsed the over/under four times in five opportunities (80%).
+- Nevada's games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).

-- Nevada is 2-1 against the spread and 3-0 overall in games when it scores more than 31 points.
+- Nevada is 2-1 against the spread and 3-0 overall this season when the team puts up more than 31 points.

-- When Nevada churns out more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Nevada piles up more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Wolf Pack have three turnovers, 13 fewer than the Rainbow Warriors have takeaways (16).
+- The Wolf Pack have turned the ball over three times this season, 13 fewer than the Rainbow Warriors have forced (16).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.